Aayzie/DiscordEmoterino/README.md

 -You can manually check if the program is on <b>system startup</b> by opening the <b>Registry Editor</b> and then going to <b>"HKEY_CURRENT_USER\SOFTWARE\Microsoft\Windows\CurrentVersion\Run"</b>

 -Feel free to let me know if you encounter a bug or something.

+-If you don't trust the release files, you can compile it yourself Okayeg